One of the most important tests of someone’s survival skills is whether they can consistently provide food for themselves in the wilderness.

-In the UK I use traps and train others in their use to catch pests such as squirrels, rabbits, rats, stoats, foxes, crows and magpies.
+In the UK I use small game traps all the time, and train others in their use to catch pests such as squirrels, rabbits, rats, stoats, foxes, crows and magpies.
 Traps have been used for thousands of years to procure food, furs and skins for clothing, and other animal products that would once have been essential for life.

 The bark of the tree needs to be collected in the summer when it can easily be stripped from small limbs or ‘suckers’ which grow from the base of basswood trees.
 This bark then needs to be ‘retted’ or allowed to decay slighting in water, a slow flowing stream or barrel of water.